TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/equipment/README.md

 The client app requires the metadata of the `equipment` chaincode.
 You can generate the contract metadata [`metadata.json`](contract-metadata/metadata.json) by
 ```
 cd $GOPATH/src/github.com/TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/equipment
-make package
+make metadata
 ```
 Following are steps to edit or view the REST service models.
-- Start TIBCO Flogo® Enterprise or Dovetail.
+- Start TIBCO Flogo® Enterprise.
 - Open http://localhost:8090 in Chrome web browser.
 - Create new Flogo App of name `equipment_client` and choose `Import app` to import the model [`equipment_client.json`](equipment_client.json)
 - You can then add or update the service implementation using the graphical modeler of the TIBCO Flogo® Enterprise.
 - Open `Connections` tab, find and edit the `equipment client` connector.
 Set the `Smart contract metadata file` to the [`metadata.json`](contract-metadata/metadata.json), which is generated in the previous step.
 Set the `Network configuration file` and `entity matcher file` to the corresponding files in [`testdata`](../../testdata).
 - After you are done editing, export the Flogo App, and copy the downloaded model file, i.e., [`equipment_client.json`](equipment_client.json) to this `equipment` sample folder.

-Note that the current version of `Dovetail` may fail to import this app, if so, import the GraphQL app, [`equipment_gql.json`](equipment_gql.json) instead.
+Note: after you import the REST model, check the configuration of the REST trigger.
+The port should be mapped to `=$property["PORT"]`.
+Correcct the mapping if it is not imported correctly.
+Also check the mapping of `User Name` field in the `eventListener` flow, and correct the mapping if it is not imported correctly.

 ## Build and start the equipment REST service
-Set `$PATH` to use Go 1.13.x, and then build and start the client app as follows:
+Build and start the client app as follows:
 ```
 cd $GOPATH/src/github.com/TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/equipment
 make create-client